DinoChiesa/Apigee-SAML-IDP-for-Firebase/README.md

 ## Summary

 This is an example Apigee API proxy that acts as a SAML IdP, using Google Cloud Identity platform as the back-end.
 This specifically works with the Apigee Integrated Developer Portal.
 This has been tested in Apigee X.

+For a video overview, see [here](https://youtu.be/O5oDMCbIT0I).

 ## Background